-Elizabeth City State University is a constituent institution of the University of North Carolina.
 Elizabeth City State University serves northeastern North Carolina, providing affordable academic programs and services of exceptional caliber in a nurturing environment.
 ECSU continues to be a leading partner in enhancing educational and cultural opportunities and improving the economic strength in the northeastern region.
 Through teaching, research, and community engagement, ECSU provides a student-centered environment, delivered in a manner that enhances student learning, while preparing its graduates for leadership roles and lifelong learning.
 Through community outreach, the University seeks to identify and address the needs of northeastern North Carolina.
-As of fall 2013, the student population was approximately 73% Black, 1% Hispanic, 16% White, 9% Asian, 1% Non Resident/Alien.
+As of fall 2014, the student population was approximately 73% Black, 1% Hispanic, 16% White, 8% Asian, 1% Non Resident/Alien.
 Many students are from the surrounding 21 county ECSU service area.
 The university was reaccredited by the Southern Association of Colleges and Schools (SACS) in fall 2012.
 ECSU's last NCATE/NCDPI reaccreditation was October 2008.
 The Department of Education was granted national accreditation in May 2009.